ismarslomic/google-assistant-oauth/README.md

 located.

 > **Warning**
-> To avoid write permission issues inside containerplease use an folder with ownership of the OS user you are logged in with.
+> To avoid write permission issues inside container, please use a folder with ownership of the OS user you are logged in with.
 Typically `/home/pi` on RPI or `/home/ubuntu` on Ubuntu.

 When docker container is terminated and the OAuth2 flow finished, you will find `tokens.json` file produced in the same folder.